 Day 3 after your implant, the hotel pool 20 steps from your lounger looks impossibly inviting.
 We hear it every summer at our Ataşehir clinic in Istanbul.
 The honest answer most websites bury: roughly 7 days for a clean chlorinated pool, and 2-3 weeks for the Aegean sea or any open water.
 Not because the titanium screw is fragile.
 Because of the open wound in your gum, and the blood clot sitting in it.
 Get in too soon and you risk dry socket, infection, and a longer recovery than the swim was ever worth.

-- wait at least ~7 days, and only after your surgeon clears you. - wait ~2-3 weeks until the soft-tissue wound has fully closed. - early submersion can dislodge the blood clot or introduce bacteria, raising dry socket and infection risk.
+Quick Answer - Pool (chlorinated, clean): wait at least ~7 days, and only after your surgeon clears you. - Sea, ocean, or lake: wait ~2-3 weeks until the soft-tissue wound has fully closed. - Why: early submersion can dislodge the blood clot or introduce bacteria, raising dry socket and infection risk.

 Wait at least 7 days before swimming in a clean chlorinated pool after dental implant surgery, and 2-3 weeks before swimming in the sea, ocean, or a lake.
 Submerging the surgical site too early can dislodge the protective blood clot or introduce bacteria, raising the risk of dry socket, infection, and implant failure.
 Always get your surgeon's clearance first.